nbaksalyar/nbaksalyar.github.io/_posts/2015-07-10-writing-chat-in-rust.md

 {% highlight rust %}
 event_loop.register_opt(&server_socket,
                         Token(0),
-                        Interest::readable(),
+                        EventSet::readable(),
                         PollOpt::edge()).unwrap();
 {% endhighlight %}

 Arguments for `register_opt` are slightly more complicated:

 * *Token* is a unique identifier for a socket.
 Somehow we need to distinguish sockets among themselves when an event arrives in the loop, and the token serves as a link between a socket and its generated events.
 Here we link `Token(0)` with the listening socket.
-* *Interest* describes our intent for the events subscription: are we waiting for new data to arrive at the socket, for a socket to become available for a write, or for both?
+* *EventSet* describes our intent for the events subscription: are we waiting for new data to arrive at the socket, for a socket to become available for a write, or for both?
 * *PollOpt* are options for the subscription. `PollOpt::edge()` means that we prefer *edge-triggered* events to *level-triggered*.
 <br/>The difference between two can be put this way: the level-triggered subscription notifies when a socket buffer has some data available to read, while the edge-triggered notifies only when new data has arrived to a socket.
 I.e., in case of edge-triggered notifications, if we haven't read all data available in the socket, we won't get new notifications until some *new* data will arrive.
 With level-triggered events we'll be getting new notifications as long as there's some data to read in the socket's buffer.
 You can refer to [StackOverflow answers](http://stackoverflow.com/questions/1966863/level-vs-edge-trigger-network-event-mechanisms) to get more details.